-GRADUATION HONORS: Students clearing graduation requirements with exceptionally high scholastic records who have completed in residence at AUM not less than six quarters of the work required in their curricula are graduated with distinction.
+GRADUATION HONORS: Students clearing graduation requirements with exceptionally high scholastic records who have completed in residence at AUM not less than six quarters of work (90 quarter hours) required in their curricula are graduated with distinction.
 The distinction attained will be recorded on the student's diploma and placed on his permanent record.

-A transfer student who has completed at least six quarters of work in residence at AUM is eligible for graduation honors if he meets both of the following requirements: (1) his grade point quotient on all work taken in residence at AUM meets the minimum requirements for the honor and (2) his over-all grade point quotient on all work taken in residence at AUM and elsewhere meets the minimum requirements for the honor.
+A transfer student who has completed at least six quarters of work (90 quarter hours in residence) at AUM is eligible for graduation honors if he meets both of the following requirements: (1) his grade point quotient on all work taken in residence at AUM meets the minimum requirements for the honor and (2) his over-all grade point quotient on all work taken in residence at AUM and elsewhere meets the minimum requirements for the honor.